galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 ---

-Single-cell {ATAC-seq} (scATAC-seq) analysis is a method to decipher the chromatin states of the analyzed cells.
+{scATAC-seq} analysis is a method to decipher the chromatin states of the analyzed cells.
 In general, genes are only expressed in accessible (i.e. "open") chromatin and not in closed chromatin.
 By analyzing which genomic sites have an _open_ chromatin state, cell-type specific patterns of gene accessibility can be determined.
-Single cell ATAC-seq is particularly usefull for analyzing tissue containing different cell populations, such as peripheral blood mononuclear cells (PBMC's).
+{scATAC-seq} is particularly usefull for analyzing tissue containing different cell populations, such as {PBMC's}.

-In this tutorial we will analyze single-cell ATAC-seq data using the tool suites [SnapATAC2](https://kzhang.org/SnapATAC2/version/2.5/index.html) ({% cite Zhang2024 %}) and [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) ({%cite Wolf2018%}).
+In this tutorial we will analyze {scATAC-seq} data using the tool suites [SnapATAC2](https://kzhang.org/SnapATAC2/version/2.5/index.html) ({% cite Zhang2024 %}) and [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) ({%cite Wolf2018%}).
-With both of these tool suites we will perform preprocessing, clustering and identification of single-cell ATAC-seq datasets from [10x Genomics](https://www.10xgenomics.com/products/single-cell-atac).
-The analysis will be performed using a dataset of {PBMC}'s containing ~4,620 single nuclei.
+With both of these tool suites we will perform preprocessing, clustering and identification of {scATAC-seq} datasets from [10x Genomics](https://www.10xgenomics.com/products/single-cell-atac).
+The analysis will be performed using a dataset of {PBMC's} containing ~4,620 single nuclei.

 <!-- This is a comment. -->